AhaLabs/contract-riffs/README.md

 The concept of this singleton stored with a unique key in storage is called a _contract riff_.
 Thus the current `STATE` singleton used by `near_sdk_rs` is a contract riff.

-This project allows adding multiple riffs per contract.

 A riff must have the following:

 - Be Borsh serializable; to be written and read to storage
 - Have a unique key in storage

 That's it!
+Since their keys are unique a contract can have several riffs.

 ### Example: Owner Riff